Docs & Best Practices

 Store and reuse prompts

-Keep proven prompts in 70-prompts/ and reference them by path.
+Keep proven prompts in 05_prompts/ and reference them by path.
 This makes your prompting repeatable and lets agents follow established patterns.

 Review agent output before committing